EV charging – locate charging points across the UK

 The choice of connector is determined by whether an EV is charged using AC (alternating current) or DC (direct current), the charging speed (kW power) and the safety protocol employed.
-Having different countries of origin, the make and model will also determine which connector are used.
 The following table shows images of the main connector types, together with their likely power ratings and associated charger types.

 |3-Pin||Commando||Type 1||Type 2||CHAdeMO||CCS||Tesla Type 2|

 |3 kW||3 - 22 kW||3 - 7 kW||3 - 43 kW||50 kW||50 - 350 kW||50 - 150 kW|